Cards game for developers

 When notifications are sent

-• Deck personalized indicators complete: user receives either “The deck is ready to played” (32 cards) or a partial‑update message if fewer than 32 cards.
+• Deck personalized indicators complete: user receives either “The deck is ready to be played” (32 cards) or a partial‑update message if fewer than 32 cards.

 Operational notes